nirdong/MachineLearning/Immigration/untitled folder/speaking.md

+In 2004, a similar shaped vortex was photographed on the planet's south pole.The second vertex became visible when the north hemishpere entered summer.

+Scientists say this hexagon spotted on the Saturn's north pole is a high-altitude vortex.

 In the winter, when the air pollution is serious, those people who instinctively desire to breath fresh and clean air have to resort to the air clearner